 On March 20th 1982 an Edinburgh - Stafford excursion was worked forward from Crewe, via Stoke on Trent by 25034 & 25234.

 25034 covered a Manchester Victoria - Bangor - Manchester Victoria - Llandudno Junction passenger diagram on May 22nd.
-After a Wigan Liverpool diesel multiple unit became a non-starter on June 10th, 25034 was commandeered to pilot the service.
+After a Wigan Liverpool diesel multiple unit became a non-starter on June 10th, 25034 was commandeered from a local trip working to pilot the service.

 During August the 12.35 Northfleet Toton merry-go-round saw 25202 & 25206 (10th) and 25034 & 25079 (17th).